After the Funeral

 A 1963 UK paperback issued by Fontana Books changed the title to Murder at the Gallop to tie in with the film version.
 The book features the author's Belgian detective Hercule Poirot, but the Murder at the Gallop film adaptation instead featured her amateur sleuth, Miss Marple.

-A wealthy man dies at home.
-His relatives gather after his funeral for the reading of his will, during which his sister states that he was murdered.
-The next day, she herself is found murdered.
-Poirot is called in to solve the mystery.
+A wealthy man dies at home and his relatives gather after his funeral for the reading of the will, during which his sister states that he was murdered.
+The next day, she herself is found murdered and Poirot is called in to solve the mystery.

 Plot summary

-Following the funeral of Richard Abernethie, his family assemble at Enderby Hall for the reading of the will by his lawyer, Mr Entwhistle.
-His wealth is to be divided up between his surviving family: his brother Timothy Abernethie and his wife Maud; his sister Cora Lansquenet; his nephew George Crossfield; his first niece Rosamund Shane, and her husband Michael; his second niece Susan Banks, and her husband Gregory; and Helen Abernethie, the wife of his brother Leo before his death during the war.
-Although Richard died of natural causes and his death was expected, Cora makes a chance remark that he was murdered.
+Following the funeral of Richard Abernethie, his family assembles at Enderby Hall for the reading of the will by his lawyer, Mr Entwhistle.
+His wealth is to be divided between his surviving family: his brother Timothy Abernethie and his wife Maud; his sister Cora Lansquenet; his nephew George Crossfield; his first niece Rosamund Shane, and her husband Michael; his second niece Susan Banks, and her husband Gregory; and Helen Abernethie, the wife of his late brother Leo.

+Although Richard died of natural causes and his death was expected, Cora makes the seemingly chance but potently disruptive comment that he was murdered.
 The day after the funeral, she is found dead, having been violently murdered in her sleep.
-No motive is obvious in Inspector Morton's investigations - while Cora's life income reverts to the Abernethie estate, her property goes to Susan, while her companion Miss Gilchrist receives a number of her paintings she made.
+No motive is obvious in Inspector Morton's investigations; while Cora's life income reverts to the Abernethie estate, her property goes to Susan, while her companion Miss Gilchrist, receives a number of her paintings.
 However, doubts soon arise about Richard's death in the wake of her murder.
 Seeking help, Entwhistle contacts his friend, Hercule Poirot, to resolve the matter.
-Poirot contacts his old friend Mr Goby to investigate the family.
+Poirot contacts an old colleague, Mr Goby, to investigate the family.

-Each family member had their own reason for wanting Richard's wealth, and thus become a suspect in the murder.
+Each family member had their own reason for wanting Richard's wealth and are suspects in his murder.
 On the day of the inquest, Susan visits Cora's home to clean up her possessions for auction.
-She learns from Gilchrist that her aunt always painted from life, and that she collected paintings from local sales in the hopes of finding a valuable piece.
-The day after Cora's funeral, art critic Alexander Guthrie arrives to look through Cora's recent purchases as previously scheduled, but finds nothing of value there.
-That evening, Gilchrist is poisoned with a slice of arsenic-laced wedding cake sent in the post; she survives, mainly from eating a small portion.
-Gathering to select items from Richard's estate before its sale, the family are joined by Poirot and Gilchrist.
-During discussions, Helen comments about believing there was something odd on the day of the funeral, Gilchrist makes a remark about one of the decorations in Enderby, while Susan recalls finding a painting in Cora's possession, which she believed had been copied from a picture postcard and not painted from life, Cora's usual style.
+She learns from Miss Gilchrist that her aunt always painted from life and that she also collected paintings from local sales in the hopes of finding a valuable piece.
+The day after Cora's funeral, art critic Alexander Guthrie arrives to look through Cora's recent purchases as previously scheduled, but finds nothing of value.
+That evening, Miss Gilchrist is poisoned with a slice of arsenic-laced wedding cake sent in the post; she survives, having only eaten a small portion.
+Gathering to select items from Richard's estate before its sale, the family are joined by Poirot and Miss Gilchrist.
+During discussions, Helen comments about believing there was something odd on the day of the funeral, Gilchrist makes a remark about one of the decorations in Enderby, while Susan recalls finding a painting in Cora's possession, which she believed had been copied from a picture postcard and not painted from life, which was Cora's usual style.